harrekki/bootstrap-app/README.md

 This project is designed for learners who are using Bootstrap for the first time and is a compliment to my coding demo; however, if you want to learn Bootstrap by jumping right in with a simple project, this is for you!
 All you need is a basic understanding of HTML and CSS.

 ## What is Bootstrap?
 Bootstrap is one of the oldest and most popular CSS frameworks.
 Essentially, it is a collection of predefined classes with CSS styles and some JavaScript functions.
-These classes then can be added to HTML elements to apply those styles.
+These classes can then be added to HTML elements to apply those styles.
 Bootstrap can be either imported into your project (via a CDN link) or installed with `npm` or other package manager.

 The main selling point of Bootstrap is that whole, pre-styled components like navbars, dropdowns, buttons, cards, modals etc., can be easily added to your project by simply copy-pasting code from the documentation.
-Additional utilities allow you add responsive layouts via grid and flexbox, and adjust things like margin and padding.
+Additional utilities allow you to add responsive layouts via grid and flexbox, and adjust things like margin and padding.

 ## Should I Use Bootstrap?
 To answer this question, you'll need to think about the requirements and constraints of your project.
 Do you: